Skip to content Skip to sidebar Skip to footer

 Upholstery fabrics must be pliable enough to wrap around the upholstered object and fit well enough to frame a nice outline around the upholstered piece.

 In an extreme scenario, imagine trying to upholster a cushion in cardboard.
 It simply does not fold and tuck in well enough to fit the cushion nicely.
+That’s why we need a fabric that will drape well to the shape of your chosen furniture.

 Weight: